DefectDojo/Documentation/docs/features.rst

     * Legacy algorithm basically deduplicates based on:
         * For static scanner:  ['title', 'cwe', 'line', 'file_path', 'description']
         * For dynamic scanner: ['title', 'cwe', 'line', 'file_path', 'description', 'endpoints']
-    * Note that there are some subtilities that may give unexpected results.
+    * Note that there are some subtleties that may give unexpected results.
 Switch `dojo.specific-loggers.deduplication` to debug in settings.py to get more info in case of trouble.

 Hash_code computation configuration